Technology Tales

 10th May 2009

 However, I have a spot of fixing to do after adding Kaspersky Internet Security 2009.
 Like the beta, mixing Windows 7 and Kaspersky seems not to be the way to a stable system.
 Whether this is down to the virtualisation aspect of the business is something that I don't know, but I have found that removing Kaspersky and replacing it made everything sing along together.
 Booting into Safe Mode and using msconfig to remove any incidences of Kaspersky being called at start up provides a partial restoration of service.
 Because the msiexec service isn't running, you need full mode before any software but pulling out any cause for execution of Kaspersky gets that back.
-I suppose that I could go and put Windows 7 on a real machine to see if Kaspersky causes problems there, but that's not a road that I really want to travel.
+While I suppose that I could go and put Windows 7 on a real machine to see if Kaspersky causes problems there, that's not a road that I really want to travel at this time.

 Onto Norton 360…